hundreds of thousands of shorebirds stop to

 There's Something for Everyone!

 Keynote Speaker on Friday Night.
-The 2014 keynote speaker will be announced shortly.
+The 2014 keynote speaker will be Dr. John Marzluff.
+His talk is titled "Gifts of the Crow".
 The keynote includes a dessert reception prior to the talk.

 Field Trips with expert birders to birding hotspots in Grays Harbor County

 The Birding Marketplace with numerous vendors and exhibitors.

 and auction held on Saturday night is a very important fundraising event for the festival.
 The money is used to fund the next festival and the education program at Grays Harbor National Wildlife Refuge.
 Thanks to all those

 who participated in the past!
 We hope to see you

 Nature Fun Fair with lots of hands on activities is great for kids and families.

 viewing is of course why most people participate in the Grays Harbor Shorebird Festival.
 Shorebird migration in Grays Harbor County begins around April 21 and continues for about 3 weeks.
 Each year, field trip leaders and observers at the Refuge post their bird sightings.
 Click